slopp/slopp/README.md

 ### Hello!

 - I'm based out of Denver, CO where I like to mountain bike and keep up with my growing family.
-- I’m currently working on Dagster, a data orchestrator
-- I enjoy building tools for developers, especially those related to data and CICD.
+- I enjoy building tools for developers, especially open source tools that make working with data or complex systems pleasant.
-- I am also interested in simulation, counter-factual analysis, and third wave coffee.
 - Best to reach me on LinkedIn.